hudaAlamri/DSTC7-Audio-Visual-Scene-Aware-Dialog-AVSD-Challenge/README.md

    Please let us share the data with you using your registered e-mail.

 ### - Data release
-   Video dat: CHARADES for uman action recognition datasets
+   Video dat: CHARADES for human action recognition datasets.

    https://allenai.org/plato/charades/